Casal2/CASAL2/Documentation/ReadTheDocs/source/writing_your_first_model.md

 age 1
 ```

-You will notice some interesting use of model definition language (MDL) shorthand when specifying the categories.
-When we defined our categories we defined a format of `stage.sex` and we're using the shorthand to only get the categories where the `stage` is `immature`.
+You will notice some interesting use of model definition language (MDL) short-hand when specifying the categories.
+When we defined the categories we defined a format of `stage.sex` and we're using the shorthand to only get the categories where the `stage` is `immature`.
+This is one of the benefits of the category hierarchy structure in Casal2.

-We also specify two proportions, knowing that we only have two categories defined with the `stage=immature` and Casal2 will validate this for us as part of executing the model.
+We also specify two proportions, knowing that we only have two categories defined with the `stage=immature` and Casal2 will validate this for us as part of building the model.

 ## Maturation Process
-While we're calling our process `maturation`, in Casal2 it is considered a category shift or transition.
-That is, we're telling Casal2 to move fish from one category to another in a specific way.
-For this model, we're going to move older members of the population from `immature` to `mature` using a category transition.
-We'll also be using a selectivity to influence the numbers of fish we take at each age.
-The older a fish is, the more likely it is to mature.
+While we're calling this process `maturation`, in Casal2 it is considered a category shift or transition.
+That is, we're telling Casal2 to move population from one category to another in a specific way.
+For this model, we're going to move members of the population from `immature` to `mature` using a category transition.
+We'll also be using a selectivity to influence the numbers of population we take at each age.
+The older the population is, the more likely it is to mature.

-So, we will define a new `process` called `maturation` that will move fish from `stage=immature` to `stage=mature` in equal proportions for the sexes based on a logistic producing selectivity.
+We define a new `process` called `maturation` that will move population from `stage=immature` to `stage=mature` in equal proportions for the sexes based on a logistic producing selectivity.

 Add the following process definition to your configuration file:
 ```none